 1. Am I allowed to leave my home country during my two-year home residency?
 Yes.
 Being subject to 212(e) does not prevent you from traveling from or spending time away from your country of citizenship or last legal permanent residence.
-Remember, 212(e) only prevents you from returning to the U.S. as a U.S. Permanent Resident, or on an H-1b, L, or K visa, unless you fulfill the requirement (by spending two cumulative years in your country of citizenship or last legal permanent residence), or obtaining a waiver.
+Remember, 212(e) only prevents you from returning to the U.S. as a U.S. Permanent Resident, or on an H-1b, L, or K visa, unless you fulfill the requirement (after spending two cumulative years there, or obtaining a waiver).
+However, spending time away from your home country only postpones the 212(e) requirement.